im-sticky/markdown-rss-feed-plugin/README.md

-# markdown-rss-plugin
+# Markdown RSS Feed Plugin
-A webpack plugin for static websites that generates an rss feed based on markdown files
+A webpack plugin for static websites that generates RSS feed files based on markdown files and their front-matter.